Ellagic acid: Natural occurrences

-Ellagic acid is found in oak species such as the North American white oak (Quercus alba) and European red oak (Quercus robur).
+Ellagic acid is found in edible nuts.
+It is also found in oak species such as the North American white oak (Quercus alba) and European red oak (Quercus robur).

 The macrophyte Myriophyllum spicatum produces ellagic acid.

 Ellagic acid can be found in the medicinal mushroom Phellinus linteus.

 In food

 The highest levels of ellagic acid are found in raw chestnuts, walnuts, pecans, cranberries, raspberries, strawberries, and grapes, as well as distilled beverages.
 It is also found in peaches and pomegranates.

 Research and health claims

 Ellagic acid has been marketed as a dietary supplement with various claimed benefits against cancer, heart disease, and other diseases.
 In the 21st century, numerous U.S.-based supplement companies received FDA warning letters for promoting ellagic acid with false anti-disease claims that violate the Federal Food, Drug, and Cosmetic Act.
 Ellagic acid has been identified by the FDA as a "fake cancer 'cure'".
 There is no scientific evidence to support the claims that ellagic acid can treat or prevent cancer.